Using Microsoft Office

 pages designed to help intermediate users of Excel become

-familiar with Excel 2011's relational database features.
-The
+familiar with Excel for Mac's relational database features.
+This

-focus of this tutorial is to use an Excel workbook as a data
+tutorial explains how to use an Excel workbook as a data source,

-working any data source supported by ODBC drivers that work with
+to working any data source supported by ODBC drivers that work

 Some pages in